-((K.))L. When conducting any investigation or preparing for a hearing under this section, the director shall have authority to sign and issue subpoenas requiring the attendance and testimony of witnesses, the production of evidence including but not limited to under the control of the person subpoenaed, and access to evidence for the purpose of examination and copying as are necessary for the investigation.
-The director shall consult with the prosecuting attorney before issuing any subpoena under this section.
-If an individual fails to obey a subpoena, or obeys a subpoena but refuses to testify when requested concerning any matter under investigation, the director may invoke the aid of the King County prosecuting attorney who may petition to the Superior Court for King County for an order or other appropriate action necessary to secure enforcement of the subpoena.
-The petition shall be accompanied by a copy of the subpoena and proof of service, and shall set forth in what specific manner the subpoena has not been complied with, and shall ask an order of the court to compel the witness to appear and testify or cooperate in the investigation.
+((L. When conducting any investigation or preparing for a hearing under this section, the director shall have authority to sign and issue subpoenas requiring the attendance and testimony of witnesses, the production of evidence including but not limited to books, records, correspondence or documents in the possession or under the control of the person subpoenced, and access to evidence for the purpose of examination and copying as are necessary for the investigation.
+The director shall consult with the prosecuting attorney-before issuing any subpoena under this section.
+If an individual fails to obey a subpoena, or obeys a subpoena but refuses to testify when requested concerning any matter under investigation, the director may invoke the aid of the King County prosecuting attorney who may petition to the Superior Court for King County for an order or other appropriate action-necessary to secure enforcement of the subpoena.
+The petition shall be accompanied by a copy of the subpoena and proof of service, and shall set forth in what specific manner the subpoena has not been complied with, and shall ask an order of the court to compel the witness to appear and testify or cooperate in the investigation.))